permettez-moi-de-construire/cdc/README.md

 The project is designed as a monorepo using [yarn workspaces](https://classic.yarnpkg.com/lang/en/docs/workspaces/)

 The blocks and components are located inside [`packages`](./packages) directory :
-- [00-amqp](./packages/00-amqp) : thin wrapper around [amqp-connector](https://github.com/permettez-moi-de-construire/amqp-connector).
+- [`packages` / `00-amqp`](./packages/00-amqp) : thin wrapper around [amqp-connector](https://github.com/permettez-moi-de-construire/amqp-connector).
 It provides the base exchanges, queues, env and utils to manipulate the queuing system.
 It's meant to
   - Provide management scripts to initialize the AMQP instance
   - Be imported as a dependency in packages manipulating AMQP
-- [00-common](./packages/00-common) : various common utils used throughout the whole project.
+- [`packages` / 00-common](./packages/00-common) : various common utils used throughout the whole project.
 It's meant to be imported as a dependency in other packages when needed.
-- [00-database](./packages/00-database) : thin wrapper around [prisma](https://www.prisma.io/).
+- [`packages` / 00-database](./packages/00-database) : thin wrapper around [prisma](https://www.prisma.io/).
 It provides the models, env and utils to manipulate the database.
 It's meant to
   - Provide management scripts to initialize the database instance
   - Be imported as a dependency in packages manipulating database
-- [01-datasources](./packages/01-datasources) : the CDS block with its components
+- [`packages` / 01-datasources](./packages/01-datasources) : the CDS block with its components
-  - [01-datasources / 01-receiver](./packages/01-datasources/01-receiver) : CDS receiver, see [logical architecture](#logical) above.
+  - [`packages` / 01-datasources / 01-receiver](./packages/01-datasources/01-receiver) : CDS receiver, see [logical architecture](#logical) above.
 It's meant to be launched as a script.
-- [03-change-data-capture](./packages/02-change-data-capture) : the CDC block with its components
+- [`packages` / 03-change-data-capture](./packages/02-change-data-capture) : the CDC block with its components
-  - [01-datasources / 01-hatch](./packages/02-change-data-capture/01-hatch) : CDC hatch, see [logical architecture](#logical) above.
+  - [`packages` / 03-change-data-capture / 01-hatch](./packages/02-change-data-capture/01-hatch) : CDC hatch, see [logical architecture](#logical) above.
 It's meant to be launched as a script.
-  - [01-datasources / 02-dispatcher](./packages/02-change-data-capture/02-webhooks) : CDC webhooks dispatcher, see [logical architecture](#logical) above.
+  - [`packages` / 03-change-data-capture / 02-dispatcher](./packages/02-change-data-capture/02-webhooks) : CDC webhooks dispatcher, see [logical architecture](#logical) above.
 It's meant to be launched as a script.

 # General troubleshooting